Scroll down to read about the webinar course.

 Please join us in this humanistic effort to assist justice and promote mental health for individuals, families, and communities.

-Attendees are provided a sample template of an evaluation and a set of sample notes from a set of interviews.
+Attendees are provided a sample template of an evaluation and a set of sample typed notes from a set of interviews.
 As homework, the participants will move the data from the notes to the evaluation template and write in the discussion section on malingering.
 This should take approximately two and a half hours.
-Mr. Sadoff will check to see that the work was done.
-There won’t be any grading or comments.
+I will check to see that the work was done.
+There won’t be any grading or comments as a part of the course.
+However, I will host an online GoToMeeting style ongoing consultation and support group, at no cost, for attendees moving on to do some of these cases.

-I will make myself available online to mentor and support newly trained clinicians through their first few evaluations.
-One aspect of doing this work is testifying in court to support your assessment report.
+I will make myself available online, at no cost, to mentor and support newly trained clinicians through their first few evaluations.
+One aspect of doing this work is sometimes testifying in court to support your assessment report.
 It’s very helpful to have an experienced evaluator, who has testified numerous times, help you through the process.
-At this time I can be available online to do this. #AsylumPsychologicalEvaluationTraining
+Although in some courts, and in VAWA cases, there is no testimony.

 Seven (7) Units of CEU’s for California MFT’s & LCSW’s are available through the California Association Of Marriage & Family Therapists, the Co-Sponsor of this webinar series- for an additional $35 = total $80.